-This is one of the reasons victims could benefit from hiring an Ohio punitive damages lawyer for their case.
-The attorneys at O'Connor, Acciani & Levy are well-versed in Ohio law on product liability claims and punitive damages.
+This is one of the reasons victims could benefit from hiring an Ohio attorney for their case.
+The attorneys at O’Connor, Acciani & Levy are well-versed in Ohio law on product liability claims and punitive damages.
 We know what it takes to prove an injury victim is entitled to this form of compensation.

-Your consultation with our product liability lawyers in Cincinnati is absolutely free and we do not charge for representing you unless you receive compensation.
+Your consultation with our birth injury attorneys is absolutely free and we do not charge for representing you unless you receive compensation.